Roy Ratcliff: Ministering to Jeffrey Dahmer

 Ratcliff first visited Dahmer in prison in April 1994 and baptized him as a Christian on May 10 in a whirlpool originally meant to treat injured prisoners.
-After this, Ratcliff visited Dahmer on a weekly basis, providing him with spiritual counseling and leading him in Bible study sessions.
-Six months later, Dahmer was murdered by a fellow prisoner Christopher Scarver.
+After this, Ratcliff visited Dahmer weekly, providing him with spiritual counseling and leading him in Bible study sessions.
+Six months later, Dahmer was murdered on the 28th of November 1994 by a fellow prisoner Christopher Scarver.

 Ratcliff conducted his funeral service on December 2, 1994, and eulogized him:

 Jeff confessed to me his great remorse for his crimes.
 He wished he could do something for the families of his victims to make it right, but there was nothing he could do.
-He turned to God because there was no one else to turn to, but he showed great courage in his daring to ask the question, ‘Is heaven for me too?’
+He turned to God because there was no one else to turn to, but he showed great courage in daring to ask the question, ‘Is heaven for me too?’
 I think many people are resentful of him for asking that question.
 But he dared to ask, and he dared to believe the answer.

 Ratcliff later wrote a book about his experiences titled Dark Journey, Deep Grace: Jeffrey Dahmer's Story of Faith (2006).

-Since ministering to Dahmer, Ratcliff has discipled prisoners in a number of Wisconsin prisons.
+Since ministering to Dahmer, Ratcliff has discipled prisoners in several Wisconsin prisons.